All cleats are not the same! That is one of the first things that must be said on any page about cleats.

 Here are a few things to keep in mind:

 -The type of surface you’ll be playing on.
 If you’re primarily playing on grass, you’ll want cleats with shorter studs that provide good traction without tearing up the turf.
-Lighter studs will give you the best grip if you’re playing on artificial turf or hard ground.
+Lighter studs will give you the best grip if you play on artificial turf or hard ground.

 -Your position.
 Attackers and midfielders need lighter, more agile cleats for quick movements, while defenders and goalies need heavier, more supportive cleats for added stability.